Our Staff

 Our Executive Board

-Chair
+Board Chair

 Eric La Nguyen

-Board member
+Board Member

-Eric is one of four children of Vietnamese refugees who met in 1977 in Spokane, Washington.
+Eric (he/him) is one of four children of Vietnamese refugees who met in 1977 in Spokane, Washington.
 He grew up bouncing around the country but moved to Minnesota over 20 years ago.
 He knows that he won’t be a perfect board member, but he hopes to help the community as much as he can.
 He is currently in St. Paul and working in development at a fundraising nonprofit here in the Twin Cities.
 He has a B.S. in Community & Nonprofit Leadership & a Master’s in Public Affairs.

 Sopheak Neak

-Board member
+Board Member

-Born in Phnom Penh, Cambodia, Sopheak is a first-generation Cambodian-born American immigrant raised with Cambodian traditional collectivism, integrated with American individualism, and now on a journey towards creating his own Cambodian identity -- through learning, loving, and being.
+Born in Phnom Penh, Cambodia, Sopheak (he/him) is a first-generation Cambodian-born American immigrant raised with Cambodian traditional collectivism, integrated with American individualism, and now on a journey towards creating his own Cambodian identity -- through learning, loving, and being.
 Sopheak strives to foster economic and social equity by creating instruments of change through his personal and professional work.

 He is currently in Seattle, WA and working in the technology sector with a focus on product strategy and operations.
 In his spare time, Sopheak searches for Southeast-Asian hole-in-the-walls food and unofficially embarks on a mission to try as many types of pickled fruits and vegetables as he could.